 -to extract plants or animals from the park.

 Please, you must respect the rules (though nobody controls his fulfillment)

 Climbing Season: (May) - June - July - August - (September)

 June into September is the dry season in Peru.

 Camping is possible and free at Ishinca Basecamp.
-There is also a brand new hut with bunk beds, hot meals, toilets and a dinning room with a fire place.
-Of course this is not free but the prices are very reasonnable considering the amount of work needed to get all the goods there.
+There is also a brand new hut with bunk beds, hot meals, toilets and a dining room with a fireplace.
+Of course, this is not free but the prices are very reasonable considering the amount of work needed to get all the goods there.

 -"Climbs of the Cordillera Blanca of Peru" (English) by David M. Sharman 1995 ISBN: 0952358204

 -"Escaladas en los Andes: guía de la Cordillera Blanca" (Spanish) by J.J.
 Tomé.
 Ed.Desnivel 1999 ISBN: 8489969434